davidemms/OrthoFinder/README.md

 - `sudo apt-get install ncbi-blast+`

 Alternatively, instructions are provided for installing BLAST+ on Mac and various flavours of Linux on the "Standalone BLAST Setup for Unix" page of the BLAST+ Help manual currently at http://www.ncbi.nlm.nih.gov/books/NBK1762/.
 Follow the instructions under "Configuration" in the BLAST+ help manual to add BLAST+ to the PATH environment variable.

-### Running OrthoFinder
-Once the required dependencies have been installed, try running OrthoFinder on the example data:

-- `OrthoFinder-1.0.6/orthofinder -f ExampleDataset -S diamond`

-Assuming everything was successful OrthoFinder will end by printing the location of the results files, a short paragraph providing a statistical summary and the OrthoFinder citation.
-If you make use of OrthoFinder for any of your work then please cite it as this helps support future development.

-If you have problems with this standalone binary version of OrthoFinder you can use the python source code version, which has a name of the form, 'OrthoFinder-1.0.6_source.tar.gz' and is available from the github 'releases tab'.
-See Section 'Python Source Code Version'.

 #### Trees from MSA: `"-M msa"`
 The following steps are not required for the standard OrthoFinder use cases and are only needed if you want to infer maximum likelihood trees from multiple sequence alignments (MSA).
 This is considerably more costly computationally but more accurate.
 By default MAFFT is used for the alignment and FastTree for the tree inference.
 Both the executables should be in the system path.
 The option for this is, "-M msa".